Output-Feedback System Level Synthesis via Dynamic Programming: Evaluation

 where $\alpha \in (0,1)$ and $I_{N\cdot}$ is the identity matix of size $N\cdot$.
-We set $D$ to zero.
+We set $D$ to zero and do not use a constraint set.
+We construct the test cases to span the size ranges $N_x \in [5,20]$ with $N_u = N_y = N_x$ and $T=10$.
+Let $T$ be the length of the finite impulse response (FIR) horizon; we run scenarios with $T \in [10,25]$ with $N_x=N_u=N_y=10$.
+For both tests, we run 50 simulations per data point.
 The computing time is defined as the time required to compute \alg{H2} or \alg{LQ}, which includes constructing the reformulated matrices $\tilde{A}$, $\tilde{B}$ and new cost function $h_{\tau}$.
 Analogously, the computing time for CVX is the time required to synthesize the stablizing controller under \alg{H2} or \alg{LQ}.